antarctica/bas-style-kit-docs/site/_core/forms.md

 understand forms.
 Alternatively, you can use the `aria-label`, `aria-labelledby` or `title` attributes.
 {: .alert .alert-warning }

-Labels **should** always be visible for checkboxes and radio options, to indicate that they do.
+Labels **should** always be visible for checkboxes and radio options, to indicate what they do.
 {: .alert .alert-info }

 {% example html %}